muratkilic1978/wordpress-custom-theme-development/README.md

 <?php }
 ?>
 ```
-8. I also created **single.php** file.
-The single post template file is used when a single post is queried.
+2. Then create a new file **single.php**.
+The *single* post template file is used when a single post is queried.
 For this and all other query templates, index.php is used if the query template is not present.
 Here is the code for **single.php** file:
 ```PHP
 <?php